Skip to main contentArrow Right

 • The application needs to scale up considerably while retaining high performance

-When to introduce statefulness
+When to introduce stateful JWT token invalidation

 Applications handling sensitive data can maintain a server-side blacklist for access tokens.
 This means keeping a database of tokens that should no longer be considered valid, even if they haven't expired yet.
-Each time a token is presented, the server must check this blacklist before processing the request—effectively turning our stateless JWT back into a stateful session.
+Each time a token is presented, the server must check this blacklist before processing the request, effectively turning our stateless JWT back into a stateful session.

 The performance hit can be justified for use cases where: